Dam Removal and Restoration on East Putney Brook

 The Saxtons River Watershed Collaborative was awarded $32,000 by the High Meadows Fund for a restoration and flood resiliency project along Saxtons River.
 The project is being managed by the Windham County Regional Commission.
 The Connecticut River Valley Chapter of Trout Unlimited donated $3,000 toward the riparian tree planting part of the project and on May 14th members of the chapter joined the Collaborative in planting over 400 trees along the river.

 Check out this video on a previous stage of the project. http://windhamregional.org/news/saxtons-river-video

 Brook Trout in the Classroom

 For 2017 the chapter expanded the number of schools it is providing financial and/or educational support to for Trout in the Classroom.
 The schools now include Academy School and BAMS in Brattleboro, Newbrook School in Newfane, Athens-Grafton School in Grafton, and Charlestown Middle School.
 In addition, Mitch Harrison, President of the Connecticut River Valley Chapter, has done the program with his students at Vilas Middle School in Alstead for eight years.
 Click on this link http://www.sentinelsource.com/features/education/vilas-students-raise-fish-eggs-learn-about-the-cold-river/article_1c4081e3-e2a3-522f-be01-fb3b3c37dcd7.htmlfor a story on the program.
-Click on this link http://www.tu.org/TIC to go to the Trout Unlimited National web site to read more about Trout in the Classroom.
+Click one of these links http://www.tu.org/TIC or http://vermonttroutintheclassroom.weebly.com/ to read more about Trout in the Classroom.